helizac/Q5-P.I.Works/Request - User Creation Admin Panel.md

-User Interface Specification Document for User Creation Admin Panel:
+# User Interface Specification Document for User Creation Admin Panel

-Overview:
+## Overview
 We are creating a user creation interface admin panel for our company.
 The purpose of this panel is to allow us to easily manage our user accounts by creating new accounts, updating existing accounts, and deactivating inactive accounts.
 There are two sections.
 And those sections must include the things below.

-Scheme:
+## Scheme

 ```
 User Creation Admin Panel